 What does a photo session entail?

 First, I schedule a phone consultation to talk with the client about what they’re wanting from the experience.
-Then, we schedule another meeting to discuss the client’s style, the look they want, and plan the experience.
+Then, we schedule another meeting to discuss the client’s style and the look they want, and to plan the experience.
 The photo shoot itself is fully guided, with posing and direction.
 I attempt to put the client at ease with their choice of music and snacks.
 I’ve even been known to dance with my clients!
 Depending on the type of session booked, it can include wardrobe options and professional makeup.
 Once the photos are ready, we schedule an in-person appointment to select the photos the client desires and decide on the size.
 I print on archival paper to ensure the works stand the test of time.

 What inspired you to start your own business?